 LIS vs. LIMS – Which is Best?

 Now that you’re aware of this key difference between the LIS and LIMS, it’s time to start thinking about the needs of your lab, clinic, or hospital.
-Individual clinics and patient labs would certainly benefit from the more single test-or-record based setup of an LIS.
-If you’re a larger research facility that needs to run bigger batches of data rather than single input, an LIMS may be a better option for you.
+Individual clinics and patient labs would certainly benefit from the more single test-or-record based setup of a LIS.
+If you’re a larger research facility that needs to run bigger batches of data rather than single input, a LIMS may be a better option for you.

 The trouble comes with trying to use an inappropriate system for your needs.

-This is where a system intended for a larger facility with different needs (an LIMS) would not be the best choice for a smaller lab that needs tracking and accuracy with individual patient records.
-Attempting to use a batching program or multiple record system for tasks that require more delicacy will end up causing mistakes and misplacement.
+For example, when a system intended for a large research facility with different needs (a LIMS) would not be the best choice for a smaller lab that needs tracking and accuracy with individual patient records.
+Therefore, attempting to use a batching program or multiple record system for tasks will end up causing mistakes and misplacement.